-Contingent liabilities

-See note 3.14 and note 35 to the financial statements.

-Key audit matter

-Contingent liabilities relate to estimates including costs related to litigation and claims.
+Contingent liabilities See note 3.14 and note 35 to the financial statement S. Key audit matter Contingent liabilities relate to estimates including How our audit addressed the matter - Contingent liabilities relate to estimates costs related to litigation and claims.
 The Company is exposed to a number of litigation and claims from suppliers.
 In recognising the contingent liabilities, the Directors determine their best estimate of related expenses and liabilities based on their judgment of specific details of the individual litigation and claims.
+Since actual expenses will depend on the future outcome of the litigation and claims, the provision for contingent liabilities is subject to inherent uncertainty. including costs related to litigation and claims.
+The Company is exposed to a number of litigation and claims from suppliers.
+In recognising the contingent liabilities, the Directors determine their best estimate of related expenses and liabilities based on their judgment of specific details of the individual litigation and claims.
 Since actual expenses will depend on the future outcome of the litigation and claims, the provision for contingent liabilities is subject to inherent uncertainty.
+We considered management's assessment of the possible outcome of the litigation and claims for selected cases by discussing the matters with the legal team. а.
+We corroborated the discussion held with management with confirmations from solicitors.
+We recomputed the provisions for significant provisions.